workingDog/kmlToGeojson/README.md

     }

 The first line "val kml =..." uses the [scalakml library](https://github.com/workingDog/scalakml) to read in a kml file.
-The second line "val geojson =..." gives you a [play-geojson object](https://github.com/jroper/play-geojson) object that is then converted to [GeoJSON](http://geojson.org/) and printed in the third line.
+The second line "val geojson =..." gives you a [play-geojson object](https://github.com/jroper/play-geojson) that is then converted to [GeoJSON](http://geojson.org/) format and printed in the third line.

 "KmlConverter.scala" has one generic method "toGeoJson()" that takes any of the implemented Kml objects.
 See also "TestGeoJson".